 What is Section 75 of the Consumer Credit Act and how does it protect my purchases?

 Under Section 75 of the Consumer Credit Act it states that the credit card company is jointly liable for any breach of contract or misrepresentation by the retailer.
 So if you used your credit card to purchase goods or services from a retailer that has since gone into administration, you can make a claim to the credit card provider to recover your losses.

 Section 75 applies to purchases that cost between £100 and £30,000.
 This is also applicable to any deposit or part payments that have been made using your credit card.
 For example if you purchased a solar panels for your home which cost £6000, and you paid a 10% deposit of £600 with your credit card, if the solar panel installation company went into administration you can make a claim for the full amount of £6000, should there be a fault with the solar panels.

 Can I use gift vouchers if the retailer has gone into administration?

 Retailers may decide to stop accepting gift vouchers as a form of payment if they have gone into administration.
 This is obviously extremely frustrating for consumers who have been consequently left out of pocket through no fault of their own.
 Consumers can write to the administrators, with proof of their vouchers, however the administrator is not legally bound to refund gift vouchers.

 To conclude, paying for purchases over £100 on a credit card will offer a form of financial protection should a retailer go bust, or if you are caught in a dispute over a refund with company that you purchased the goods or services with.
-Should have a dispute over a product or service that was sold to you by a company that has since gone bust, you can make a claim by going direct to the Financial Ombudsman Service or through making a claim through a law firm that specialises in financial mis-selling such as TRUE Solicitors.
+Should have a dispute over a product or service that was sold to you by a company that has since gone bust, you can make a claim by going direct to the Financial Ombudsman Service.